-Let's take a break from client work for a minute and talk to you about Elympics, our annual challenge devised to not only make us the healthiest digital agency in town but to also raise lots of lovely moolah for four fantastic Leeds charities.
+Let's take a break from client work for a minute and talk to you about Elympics.
+Now into its 3rd year, Elympics is our annual challenge to make us the healthiest digital agency on the block whilst raising lots of money for our fantastic Leeds charities.

 How does it work?

-By harnessing the awesome power of data we've essentially monetised exercise, for charity.
-Different activities are worth different amounts depending on how much you suffer and the current rates are...
+By harnessing the power of data we've essentially monetised exercise, for charity.
+Different activities are worth different amounts depending on how much you suffer with the current rates being...

 To ensure there's no cheating, all activities must be tracked using Strava and then we grab all that juicy data and generate our monthly Elympics leaderboard.
 We also do random drugs tests once a month to ensure fair play.
 Ok, we made that bit up but at least you're still reading.

 Years 1 and 2

 In the first 2 years of Elympics we've logged over 32,000 miles of exercise - that's 1.3 times around the world!
 All that sweat didn't go to waste though and raised £15,025 for our charities.

 You can view our Year 3 Elympics progress over on the website here.